THOMASELOVE/431-classes-2024/class07/README.md

 ## Announcements

 1. I posted a revised version of the [Lab 2 instructions](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab2) on 2024-09-13 to correct a typo.
 The original version (in one place) suggested there were 5 tasks.
 There are, in fact, just 3.
+    - The Lab 1 Answer Sketch was posted last Friday at noon to our Shared Google Drive.
 2. [Chapters 9](https://thomaselove.github.io/431-book/09_moregroups.html), [10](https://thomaselove.github.io/431-book/10_transmore.html) and [11](https://thomaselove.github.io/431-book/11_association.html) of our Course Textbook are now ready for you, in addition to Chapters 1-8 and the Appendix materials, which have been available previously.
 Chapters 12-23 still need work on my part before I can recommed you read them.
     - I also corrected a typo (I was missing a parenthesis in describing what outliers and serious outliers are) in [Section 3.5](https://thomaselove.github.io/431-book/03_summary.html#sec-outliers) thanks to an alert student.
 3. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.